 When classes end at 3:30 pm, students may head home or stay for our extended day program until 5:00 pm at no extra charge.
 Students can participate in organized, counselor-led outdoor activities such as sports, or movies on a rainy day.
 This allows day students the opportunity to bond with classmates, enjoy the beautiful surroundings, and discuss the day’s lessons and labs.

 Some residential students stay at the dorms, which are updated and air-conditioned facilities.
 Counselors take attendance and walk their students to class every morning, making sure each student is accounted for with plenty of time to head to class.
 Students can enjoy breakfast in the residential dining facility before class so they’re ready to start the day!

 Students return to the residential building after classes, once again chaperoned by counselors who have accounted for every student.
 They can have dinner with their peers, enjoy movies, participate in organized activities, and take counselor-led walks around the city.

 Students have enjoyed Mark Wahlberg’s restaurant, Wahlburgers, visited the Museum of Fine Arts, toured Boston’s famous Jersey Street, shopped on Newbury Street and much more.
 There are also countless international restaurants, a movie theater within walking distance, and the Back Bay Fens, Boston’s largest park where the students play basketball, soccer, or run on the track.
 And let’s not forget – Fenway Park, home of the Boston Red Sox, is right there!

-There is also a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
-Simmons University security is available 24/7, and the security office is directly next to our dorm.
+There is a director who has immediate access to students’ medical records, allergies, contact information, and parent information, and the director is the primary contact person for parents.
+Emmanuel College security is available 24/7, and the security office is directly next to our dorm.
 All emergency numbers are posted in the dorm’s lobby, and all counselors have the numbers programmed into their phones.